ballerina-platform/ballerina-distribution/examples/http-basic-rest-service/http_basic_rest_service.md

 # REST service - Basic

-Ballerina supports writing RESTful with its first class service and resource concepts.
-The `accessor-name`, `service/resource name`, `data binding`, `path` and `query` parameter support helps to write meaningful APIs.
-The sample depicts the way of writing `GET` and `POST` resources.
+Ballerina language has first class support for service and resource concepts.
+The `accessor-name`, `service/resource name`, `data binding`, `path parameter`, and `query parameter` support in Ballerina HTTP package is useful when writing RESTful APIs.
+An `http:Service` with resource methods can be used to implement a REST API.

 ::: code http_basic_rest_service.bal :::